The Keys to Smart Equity Investing

 Counterpoint’s equity strategies have meaningful exposure to smaller companies – generally more than 50% of its portfolios are invested in small-caps.
 This creates greater opportunity to capitalize on mispricings in this less-examined area of the stock market.
 (We discuss this in more depth in “Bigger Isn’t Always Better.”)

-Although factor-based strategies work globally, many have lately done better when applied outside the U.S. than they have at home.
+Although factor-based strategies work globally, some have lately done better when applied outside the U.S. than they have at home.

 The likely explanation is similar to the one for greater price efficiency in larger companies: A large portion of the world’s investment capital is in the U.S., and investors are more likely to look to their home countries for opportunities.
 This home-country bias creates an opportunity for investors who are willing to look abroad, particularly those willing to pursue market-neutral approaches like Counterpoint’s.
 Additionally, the robust media and financial analysis infrastructure in the U.S. helps price domestic companies more efficiently.
 (There’s more on this subject in “Where Factor Investing Has Worked.”)